 Bus (van) transportation to and from Clavis is available through private individual drivers.
-Parents are not restricted to the use of the service and are welcome to investigate alternative bus transport services should they desire at their own expense and risk.
-The bus service is a privilege, not a right, and bus drivers are encouraged to suspend or remove services to students who cannot follow ridership rules.
+The services provided are a contract between the operators and parents, and Clavis does not oversee its operations, including student behaviours on the vehicles.
+Some vans also transport older students at LBIS along with Clavis students and, in some circumstances, students might change vans after leaving Clavis when students are picked up at LBIS.
+It is the parent's responsibility to inquire about their child's transportation routes and additional passengers.
+To operate from Clavis school grounds, the school requires that operators are licenced and insured, have seatbelts for passengers, and have appropriate supervision during transportation.
+Parents are not restricted to the use of the service and are welcome to investigate alternative bus/van transport services should they desire at their own expense and risk.
+The transportation service is a privilege, not a right, and drivers are encouraged to suspend or remove services to students who cannot follow ridership rules.
 Clavis expects students to behave in a manner that is in line with school rules when riding on any bus.
 If there are any concerns or issues with your child's bus, please contact the bus driver directly.
-If parents were not able to resolve the issue, parents are encouraged to contact the Chief Operations Officer at Clavis.
+If parents are not able to resolve the issue, parents are encouraged to contact the Chief Operations Officer at Clavis who may be able to help mediate a resolution.